bastillion-io/Bastillion-EC2/README.md

 AMI in the AWS Marketplace
 ------
-The simplest way to get started is to run the AMI from the AWS marketplace.
+The simplest way to get started is to run the AMI from the AWS Marketplace.

 http://aws.amazon.com/marketplace/pp/B076D7XMK6